alexSysBio/Image-analysis/README.md

   The nd2_to_array function can be used to import .nd2 files into python.
 The files are stored into a dictionary which includes elemenets of the iteration axis as   keys and the image 2D numpy arrays as values.
 It uses the nd2 image reader from the pims library: https://pypi.org/project/pims-nd2/#:~:text=pims_nd2%20contains%20a%20reader%20for,and%20nice%20display%20in%20IPython.

   I have tested most of the implemented iterations from microscopy images I have acquired.
 If the remaining iterations do not work it should be an easy fix.
-Please reach out if any exceptions pop up.
+Please reach out to address any exepctions.

   Cite:
     https://www.biorxiv.org/content/10.1101/2024.10.08.617237v2.full